Trinity River from Lewiston to Junction City

 This is one of the most scenic beginner runs in California, and would be more popular if it were closer to population centers.
-For the middle third of the trip there is no road anywhere near the river, and even in its upper and lower thirds, the river corridor retains a nice wilderness feel.
-Trout fishing is good, and salmon and steelhead runs occur at certain times of the year.
+Stretches of semi wilderness alternate with houses near the river.
+Some sections have no road on either side.
+Even when roads are near, the river corridor retains a nice wilderness feel.
+Trout fishing is good; salmon and steelhead runs occur at certain times of the year.
 Although gold was first discovered along the Trinity just above Reading Creek in Douglas City (then called Kanaka Bar), this section is not as devastated by hydraulic mining as the section from Junction City to the North Fork.

-Here is the latest Flow Release Schedule for Lewiston Dam.
-At low flows, some rapids become rockier and more technical.
-At high flows, watch out for down trees and brush along the banks.
+Here is an occasionally updated Flow Release Schedule for Lewiston Dam.
+At low flows, some rapids become very rocky and technical.
+At high flows, watch out for downed trees and brush along the banks.
 In odd years, a late summer release occurs for the Hoopa boat dance.

 Steel Bridge BLM campground is quiet with several walk-in campsites.
 Downstream, Douglas City BLM campground is superb, with flush toilets and spacious campsites among tall trees.
-Primitive camping is also available along the right bank downstream of put-in.
-The lumbering and resort town of Weaverville is along your shuttle route, and offers good restaurants and motels for those not inclined to camp.
+Primitive camping is available further down Steiner Flat road.
+The lumbering and resort town of Weaverville is along the shuttle route, and offers good restaurants and motels for those not inclined to camp.

 It might be possible to pre-arrange a shuttle by contacting the Douglas City general store, or the Lewiston store.
-They might help you with the shuttle, or give you the phone number of a shuttle driver.
+They might help you with the shuttle, or give you the phone number of a driver.

 Map of Rivers